By Glen Sparks

 The Browns didn’t waste any time milking the joke.
 Manager Zack Taylor brought Gaedel into the game in the bottom of the first inning as a pinch hitter for outfielder Frank Saucier.
 Umpire Ed Hurley couldn’t believe it.
 What the heck was going on?!
 Hurley ordered Taylor to home plate.
 Taylor ran out, Gaedel’s big-league contract in hand.
 (Veeck had filed the contract with major league baseball on late Friday.
 He knew that no one would look at it until Monday morning.
-The doubleheader was Sunday.)
+The doubleheader was on Sunday.)

 An official big leaguer, Gaedel opened his stance Dimaggio-like and looked like he might swing.
 Pitcher Cain, though, couldn’t get anything close to Gaedel’s still-tiny strike zone.
 He walked the batter on four pitches.
 Taylor immediately ordered Jim Delsing to pinch-run for Gaedel, who left the field to a standing ovation.